Cecil Newman: Career

 Newman moved to Minneapolis from Kansas City in 1922.
 He began working as a porter in the railroad industry.
 He applied to work for mainstream papers in the Twin Cities, but was denied due to his race.
 He began working for the Black paper the Northwestern Bulletin and was a freelancer for the Chicago Defender.

 He took over as editor of the Twin Cities Herald about 1927 and published the Timely Digest in 1932.
 In 1934, Newman became editor and publisher of the Minneapolis Spokesman and the St. Paul Recorder.
 Both papers covered local and national news, entertainment, and social and church affairs.
 Newman also wished to speak to white readers and advertisers to further equity and inclusion.
 Prominent Black leaders and authors such as Era Bell Thompson, Gordon Parks, and Carl Rowan wrote for his papers early in their careers.
+Newman was one of four black publishers in the Twin Cities, along with author Walter R. Scott, Mary Kyle of the Twin Cities Courier, and Jeanne Cooper of the Twin Cities Observer.

 Newman believed in using his papers to further civil rights.
 This led to a confrontation with the local beer industry, as following the 1933 repeal of Prohibition, Newman called for a boycott of local breweries (including Hamm's) as they refused to employ any African Americans.
 During World War II, he advocated for African-American access to jobs at local munitions plants.
 In the 1960s, he pushed the newly-arrived Minnesota Twins to desegregate their spring training housing.

 In 1948, Newman became the first Black president of the Minneapolis Urban League.

 Newman had close and powerful political connections, including with Hubert Humphrey, who invited Newman to join him on the national stage after the 1964 presidential election.
 However, Newman wished to stay in Minnesota.
 Over the years, he claimed a connection to every Minnesota governor since the 1920s, including a friendship with moderate, business-minded Republicans like Wheelock Whitney Jr.